 TOWNSHEND, VERMONT, TODAY

 It is easier to start with what Townshend is not.
 Townshend is not a Manchester with acres and acres of paved parking lots and scores of “factory outlets”, nor is it a Woodstock with lots of small businesses clustered around the town center.
-Matter of fact, when it comes to what one would expect as a “business district”, that being the center of town, Townshend has a pizza place that was fully renovated yet never opened, much to everyone's dismay, but rumor has it it may finally open soon.
+Matter of fact, when it comes to what one would expect as a “business district”, that being the center of town, Townshend has a pizza place that was fully renovated yet never opened, much to everyone's dismay, and, the way things are going, probably never will.
 Once upon a time (in the last 40 years or so) there was a hardware store and a pharmacy as well as what was known as “The Corner Store” which was in the building that now houses the pizza place.
 The credit union that was in the old hardware store has moved down the road a bit and the building that housed it is now all apartments.
 There are several private residences as well as at least one bed and breakfast plus some other “establishments” that may or may not be businesses in “downtown Townshend”.
 Hard to tell at times to be honest.

 Ask anyone in Townshend if they want to be a Manchester and one will likely be told, “NO!”.
 Ask folks if they would like to be a “Woodstock” and one would get more varied opinions.
 However, silver linings being what they are, what you do get in Townshend, in the center of town, is a glorious place to stop and take pictures of the center of an ideal New England town, just like the old days for the most part.
 Does anyone wander around Manchester taking pictures of the factory outlets aside from “selfies” amidst all the merchandise?
 One thing we can say is that our town center was in “Funny Farm” and Woodstock and Manchester were not.
 Funny Farm's most noticeable “gift” to Townshend is the gazebo on the Town Common.
 This gave the voters something relatively new to argue about at Town Meeting, on occasion, instead of items that dated back to the 1960’s and earlier.